3174N/The-Thing-At-The-Bottom-Of-The-Dungeon/docs/CONTRIBUTING.md

 # How to report a bug
-If you find a serious exploit or security vulnerability, do NOT open an issue.
-Email `security@sfr.anonaddy.com` instead.
-*I know this sounds unlikely when talking about offline file sorting software, but still.*

 Before reporting a bug, use GitHub's search tool to see if you're alone.
 You probably aren't.

 When filing a bug report, please fill out the issue template provided.
 In short, it should look something like this: